laura-tu/CaseStudy_interview/README.md

 Case Study for interview

-note:install dependencies after cloning the repository:composer install
+-->install dependencies after cloning the repository:composer install -->and file.csv and .env with CSV_FILE_PATH